ionknowmyname/myMemoManagerApp/frontend/README.md

 # passing of token for authentication

 # post id to back and get data from back with post/ or maybe get; editMemoModal amd memoList // working

+# picture not showing in node & showAttachment modal